-LISTSERV Maestro can send e-mail messages to one or more e-mail addresses in the event of a system problem or system startup.
+LISTSERV Maestro can send email messages to one or more email addresses in the event of a system problem or system startup.
 Once configured, errors and/or startups that occur on any component will trigger a message.
 If an error occurs on three components, three separate messages will sent to each configured recipient address.
-To have administrative e-mail notifications sent, select the option button to send e-mail notifications.
-If notification is desired for system start, check the box for "Send a notification e-mail at each startup."
-The following settings need to be configured to use e-mail notifications:
+To have administrative email notifications sent, select the option to send email notifications.
+If notification is desired for system start, check Send a notification email at each startup.
+The following settings need to be configured to use email notifications: